einsteinpy/einsteinpy/docs/source/user_guide.rst

 Future Plans
 ============

-* Support for more geometries, like Kerr, Kerr-Newman
 * Support for null-geodesics in different geometries
 * Ultimate goal is providing numerical solutions for Einstein's equations for arbitarily complex matter distribution.
 * Relativistic hydrodynamics